wgois/OIS/README.md

     msbuild "build\OIS.sln"
 ```

-Or, simply open CMake-gui, and generate a visual studio solution in a few clicks.
+Or, simply open `cmake-gui`, and generate a visual studio solution in a few clicks.

 ### OSX